 Your baby was born with all 20 primary teeth below their gumline.
 They typically start to come through between 6 and 12 months.
 Children usually have their full set of baby teeth in place by age 3.
 During this time, many new parents call our office with questions about baby teething remedies to get through what can be a very difficult time.
 It can be frustrating for parents to watch their child suffer through this process.
 Unfortunately, teething is a necessary part of life.

 Plain and simple, this is not a comfortable experience for a baby, they will not like it, and they are likely to be incredibly fussy while teething.
-Furthermore, drooling, loss of appetite, and trouble… Read Full Post
+Furthermore, drooling, loss of appetite, and trouble sleeping may… Read Full Post

 Our dentists and staff are excited to announce our newly designed website is up and running.
 We hope you enjoy our interactive site and explore the variety of dental services we offer, such as: